-The Museum itself is housed in a 15th century stone barn, the last remaining building of Taunton Priory, which was founded about the year 1120 and dissolved by Henry VIII in 1539.
+The museum was established in 1985 as the successor to the Somerset County Cricket Club Supporter’s Association and itself is housed in a 15th century stone barn, the last remaining building of Taunton Priory, which was founded about the year 1120 and dissolved by Henry VIII in 1539.

 The museum building has had a variety of uses and modifications over the centures, the most recent being as a store in a builder’s yard and before that as a farm barn.
 Almost derelict in the 1980s, it was classified as an ancient monument.
 The newly established Somerset Cricket Museum bought it in the 1980s and set about major reconstruction works to make it safe and to replace the roof.
 It is now Grade II* listed.
 Following the receipt of a major legacy in 2010 the building has been completely renovated and brought up to modern safety and efficiency standards.